chauff/cse1500-web-transcripts/Lecture-4.md

 you will learn more about this construct in the next lecture.
 For now, it is sufficient to know that these two lines of code enable us to share JavaScript code between our server-side and client-side JavaScript runtime.
 In our server-side `app.js` file, we can import this piece of code as usual via `var messages = require("./public/javascripts/messages");` (again, you will learn more details about `require` in the next lecture).

+*Congratulations!
+You made it through one of the densest lectures of this class!*

 ## Self-check